oracle/weblogic-kubernetes-operator/documentation/3.4/content/userguide/istio/istio.md

 * The operator supports Istio versions 1.7 and higher, and has been tested with single and multicluster Istio installations from 1.7.3 up to 1.11.x.

+* For Red Hat OpenShift Service Mesh,  we have tested with Red Hat OpenShift Container Platform version 4.10.20, Service Mesh 2.2.1.

 * You cannot set up a NodePort using `domain.spec.adminServer.adminService.channels` with a `channelName` of `default`, `default-secure`, and `default-admin`.